karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

     ```

   - Explanation of each command in the Dockerfile:
-    - `FROM openjdk:21-alpine3.19-jdk`: Specifies the base image for the container, which is the official OpenJDK image with version 21 and Alpine 3.19 as the underlying OS.
+    - `FROM amazoncorretto:21-alpine3.19-full`: Specifies the base image for the container, which is the official amazoncorretto image with version 21 and Alpine 3.19 as the underlying OS.
     - `WORKDIR /app`: Sets the working directory inside the container to `/app`.
 Subsequent commands will be executed in this directory.
     - `COPY build/libs/your-application.jar app.jar`: Copies the application JAR file from the host machine to the container, renaming it to `app.jar`.
     - `CMD ["java", "-jar", "app.jar"]`: Specifies the command to run when the container starts, which is executing the Java application using the `java -jar app.jar` command.